Pirappancode Murali

 Pirappancode Murali (born 12 June 1943) is a noted poet, lyricist, playwright, library activist and politician from Kerala, India.
-He represented Vamanapuram constituency in 10th (1996) and 11th (2001) Kerala Legislative Assemblies.
+He represented Vamanapuram constituency in the 10th and 11th Kerala Assembly.
 He wrote lyrics for over fifty plays and wrote ten plays.
 He was one of the founders of theatre troupe Sangha Chetana.
 He got many awards including Government of Kerala Award for Best Lyricist and Kerala Sahitya Akademi Award for Best Playwright.

 Biography

 Murali was born on 12 June 1943 in Pirappancode, Thiruvananthapuram district to N. Sankaranarayana Kurup and L. Bharathiyamma.

 He was a member of the AISF District Committee from 1960 to 1963.
 He joined CPI in 1962 and after splitting became member of CPI(M).
 From 1972 he is CPI (M) District Committee member and from 1991 he is CPI (M) District Secretariat member.
 He was one of the founding state committee members of the Kerala Socialist Youth Federation (KSYF) and became State General Secretary of KSYF from 1974 to 1977.
 He also held several other positions like Manikkal Panchayat President (1979-1984), Member of the Thiruvananthapuram District Council (1990-1994), District President of the Kerala Karshaka Sangham (Kerala Farmers association) and Member of the Karshaka sangam State Working Committee from 1992.

 He was elected to the Kerala Granthashala sangam (Kerala Library Association) district committee in 1992 and later held several other positions in Karshaka Sangam including district secretary, state general body member and executive committee member.
 Editor-in-Chief of State Library Council's distinguished magazine Granthalokam; he held several other positions including state committee member of the Purogamana Kala Sahitya Sangham (Progressive Art and Literature Society), member of the Senate of the University of Kerala (1980-1984), member of the Thonnakkal Ashan Memorial Committee (1987-1991) and executive committee member of the Kerala Sangeetha Nataka Akademi.

 He wrote and published many poetry collections; wrote lyrics for more than 50 plays; he was one of the founding members of 'Sangha Chetana', a dynamic theatre troupe in Malayalam theatre.